-- a.
-Promptly upon receipt of a report, the Senior Manager or Chair of the Finance and Audit Committee will: - i.
-Confirm in writing to the party who has reported an alleged misconduct that the report has been received; - ii.
-Ensure that the identity of the person(s) making the report is kept confidential to the extent possible and that individuals who report in good faith are protected from reprisals; - iii.
-Include the report on a confidential written docket, summarizing in reasonable detail: - a) The nature of the report (including specific allegations made and the names of the persons involved); - b) The date of receipt of the report; - c) The status of any inquiry;
+- 1. Promptly upon receipt of a report, the Senior Manager or Chair of the Finance and Audit Committee will: - a.
+Confirm in writing to the party who has reported an alleged misconduct that the report has been received; - b.
+Ensure that the identity of the person(s) making the report is kept confidential to the extent possible and that individuals who report in good faith are protected from reprisals; - c.
+Include the report on a confidential written docket, summarizing in reasonable detail: - i.
+The nature of the report (including specific allegations made and the names of the persons involved); - ii.
+The date of receipt of the report; - The status of any inquiry; - iv.
+The report made to the Finance and Audit Committee; - v.
+Any final resolution of the reported wrongdoing.

-- d) The report made to the Finance and Audit Committee; - e) Any final resolution of the reported wrongdoing. - iv.
+- d.
 Decide upon the appropriate action to be taken when conducting the inquiry and start the inquiry as soon as possible.
-The inquiry should seek to confirm or refute the facts presented; - When the alleged incident is of significant risk (to the operations, reputation, etc. of the First Nation), related to potential criminal acts by individuals, or of high financial value to the First Nation, the Senior Manager or the Chair of the Finance and Audit Committee may retain external expertise to conduct the inquiry.
-Council will be made aware of the retention of the external expertise; - vi.
-Report on the progress of current inquiries at each Finance and Audit Committee meeting; and - vii.
-Upon completion of the inquiry, report to the Finance and Audit Committee on the conduct of the inquiry, the result of the inquiry and recommend actions to be taken. - b.
-Upon receipt of the report from the Chair of the Finance and Audit Committee or the Senior Manager, the Finance and Audit Committee will determine if it will conduct any further inquiry into the matter but in any event will make a report to the Council of the circumstances reporting to the Committee including the Committee's recommendations if any. - c.
-The Finance and Audit Committee will actively monitor inquiries to ensure they are conducted in accordance with this policy. - d.
+The inquiry should seek to confirm or refute the facts presented; - e.
+When the alleged incident is of significant risk (to the operations, reputation, etc. of the First Nation), related to potential criminal acts by individuals, or of high financial value to the First Nation, the Senior Manager or the Chair of the Finance and Audit Committee may retain external expertise to conduct the inquiry.
+Council will be made aware of the retention of the external expertise; - f.
+Report on the progress of current inquiries at each Finance and Audit Committee meeting; and - g.
+Upon completion of the inquiry, report to the Finance and Audit Committee on the conduct of the inquiry, the result of the inquiry and recommend actions to be taken. - Upon receipt of the report from the Chair of the Finance and Audit Committee or the Senior Manager, the Finance and Audit Committee will determine if it will conduct any further inquiry into the matter but in any event will make a report to the Council of the circumstances reporting to the Committee including the Committee's recommendations if any. - 3.
+The Finance and Audit Committee will actively monitor inquiries to ensure they are conducted in accordance with this policy. - 4.
 If the reported wrongdoing concerns a member of the Finance and Audit Committee, the Council will inquire into the matter or retain external expertise to conduct the inquiry.

-(4) Responding to wrongdoing and initiating remedial actions
+iv.
+Responding to wrongdoing and initiating remedial actions

-- a.
-After considering the final report of the results of an inquiry, the Finance and Audit Committee will recommend a course of action to Council who will resolve the issue as soon as practical. - b.
-Resolution actions will be commensurate with the severity of the wrongdoing incurred, and can include reprimands, leave without pay, termination, revocation of appointment or other remediation as determined by the Council and subject to the provisions of the Disciplinary and Dismissal Policy. - c.
-Police will be contacted if activities of a criminal nature are identified. - d.
+- 1. After considering the final report of the results of an inquiry, the Finance and Audit Committee will recommend a course of action to Council who will resolve the issue as soon as practical. - Resolution actions will be commensurate with the severity of the wrongdoing incurred, and can include reprimands, leave without pay, termination, revocation of appointment or other remediation as determined by the Council and subject to the provisions of the Disciplinary and Dismissal Policy. - 3.
+Police will be contacted if activities of a criminal nature are identified. - 4.
 Recovery of First Nation funds, either expended or forfeited, because of the wrongdoing as described in the Financial Administration Law will be tracked and collected from the responsible individual(s).

-- (1) The FMB's Financial Management System Standards
+- i.
+The FMB's Financial Management System Standards

-- a.
-Standard 27.1 Reporting policies
+- 1. Standard 27.1 Reporting policies

-- b.
-Standard 27.2 Reporting procedures
+- 2. Standard 27.2 Reporting procedures

-- c.
-Standard 27.3 Enforcement policy/procedure
+- 3. Standard 27.3 Enforcement policy/procedure

-- (2) The FMB's Financial Administration Law Standards
+- ii.
+The FMB's Financial Administration Law Standards

-- a.
-Standard 27.1 Reporting misconduct
+- 1. Standard 27.1 Reporting misconduct

-- b.
-Standard 27.2 Obligation to report
+- 2. Standard 27.2 Obligation to report

-- c.
-Standard 27.3 Protection for whistleblowers
+- 3. Standard 27.3 Protection for whistleblowers

-- d.
-Standard 27.4 Procedural requirements
+- 4. Standard 27.4 Procedural requirements

-(1) Appendix B - Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities
+i.
+Appendix B - Acknowledgement and Agreement Regarding the Reporting of Breaches and Financial Irregularities